lubarzam/Challenge_Falabella/README.md

 big fans of PHP, Kotlin and TypeScript

-Solution can bi viewed at: https://backend-challenge.digitaliza.cl/
+The solution can be seen in the following link: https://backend-challenge.digitaliza.cl/